 Intelligence gathering detachment of 120 New England riflemen (marksmen) volunteers labeled Knowlton Rangers, lead by Colonel Thomas Knowlton (who famously held the rail fence at Bunker Hill).
 General Nixon’s Brigade: Massachusetts Regiments – Colonels Moses Little, Late Nixon, William Prescott, Rhode Island Regiments – Colonels James Varnum, Daniel Hitchcock (Varnum was sick – Lt.
 Colonel Archibald Crary assumed command); Colonel John Bailey’s Regiment (Mass) from General James Clinton’s Brigade, Colonel Paul Sargent’s Regiment (Mass.) from General Thomas Mifflin’s Brigade, and Colonel George Weedon’s 3rd Virginia regiment.

 Brigadier General Rezin Beall commanded the Maryland State Troops.
-This included three battalions of the Maryland Flying Camp (they were to be with the Flying Camp in New Jersey under General Hugh Mercer, however Washington drew from this unit as his forces depleted through desertion and sickness).
+This included three battalions of the Maryland Flying Camp (they were to be with the Flying Camp in New Jersey under General Hugh Mercer; however, Washington drew from this unit as his forces depleted through desertion and sickness).
 1St battalion under Colonel Charles Griffith, 3rd – Colonel Thomas Ewing, 4th – Colonel William Richardson.
 (The 2nd battalion under Colonel Josias Hall was kept back as reserve).
-Major Price’s 3 independent companies which numbered 216 men.
+Major Price’s three independent companies which numbered 216 men.
 Major Manz of the Maryland Flying Camp commanded three company of riflemen who were among the 900 who reinforced Lt.
 Colonel Crary in the feint before the enemy.
 General George Clinton sent two of his field pieces forward as reinforcement.
 Colonel Douglas’ Brigade – Connecticut militia who were routed at Kip’s Bay.

 Generals Putnam and Greene (having returned to duty, however Spencer still commanded his division) assumed command when the bulk of reinforcements were ordered onto the field.
 General George Clinton was present as an observer.
 Washington’s field headquarters was at Points of Rock.
 His main headquarters was the Morris (Jumel) mansion at 161st Street east of St. Nicholas Ave.